Trusted inventory planning system for apparel and fashion brands

 3

-Do you plan your purchasing months (or even years) in advance to avoid the risk of stockouts?
-With Inventory Planner, you can shorten your purchasing cycle while still keeping stockout risk low (and releasing much-needed cash).
-How?
-Shorten your ideal ‘stock cover days’ on fast-supplying items, while keeping some margin on items that are having supply shortages.
+Shorten your purchasing cycle while keeping stockout risk low (and releasing much-needed cash).
+Reduce your ideal ‘stock cover days’ on fast-supply items, while keeping some margin on items in short supply.

 4